Cevat Şakir Kabaağaçlı

-Cevat Şakir Kabaağaçlı (17 April 1890 - 13 October 1973; born Musa Cevat Şakir; pen-name "The Fisherman of Halicarnassus", Halikarnas Balıkçısı) was a Cretan Turkish author, essayist, ethnographer and travel writer.
+Cevat Şakir Kabaağaçlı (17 April 1890 - 13 October 1973; born Musa Cevat Şakir; pen-name "The Fisherman of Halicarnassus", Halikarnas Balıkçısı) was a Cretan Turkish author, essayist, ethnographer, travel writer and tourist guide.

 Early life

-On April 17, 1890, he was born in Crete, where his father was serving as a High Commissioner, to one of the Ottoman Empire's prominent families, the Şakir Paşa Family.
+On 17 April 1890, Cevat Şakir Kabaağaçlı was born in Crete, where his father was serving as a High Commissioner, to one of the Ottoman Empire's prominent families, the Şakir Paşa Family.
 His father, Mehmed Şakir Pasha, held positions as an ambassador and governor in Crete and Athens.
 His mother was Sare İsmet Hanım from Crete.
 His uncle was Ahmed Cevad Pasha, a Grand Vizier during the reign of Sultan Abdülhamid II, and his grandfather was Miralay Mustafa Asım Bey, the Chief of the Ottoman Military Judicial Council.

 Cevat was born as the first child of Şakir Paşa.
 The night before his birth, his mother İsmet Hanım dreamed of the Prophet Moses, which inspired his first name, Musa.
 His full name, Musa Cevat Şakir, combines the names of his uncle Cevat and his father Şakir.

 After completing his secondary education at Robert College, he initially wished to pursue maritime studies in England.
 However, at his family's insistence, he studied history at the University of Oxford.
 In 1913, he married an Italian woman and settled in Italy, where he studied painting.
 He was the brother of artists Princess Fahrelnissa Zeid and Aliye Berger, and he grew up on Büyükada in Istanbul.

 Upon returning to Istanbul, he began publishing articles in newspapers and magazines.
 In 1914, his family faced financial difficulties, prompting his father, Mehmed Şakir Paşa, to move to the Kabaağaçlı farm in Afyon.
 Tragically, during a dispute on the farm, his father was fatally shot by a bullet discharged from Cevat Şakir's gun.
 Cevat Şakir was subsequently tried for murder and sentenced to 15 years of hard labor.
 After serving seven years of his sentence, he was released due to tuberculosis.